ChrisMurph12/active-improvement/README.md

 ## Features
 - ### Navigation

     - The navigation bar links to each section of the page.
-People can click on Home, Our Mission, Supplements, and Help & Advice.
+People can click on Home, Mission, Supplements, and Help.
     - The Supplements option has a drop down link to each supplement on the page for people to click through to the specific supplement they want more information on.
     - The bar is fixed so that it is visible at all times for easy navigation for the user.